Fimba-Code/CardMotion-SwiftUI/README.md

 ## 📝 Remaining features to add

-1. Center card when tapped (Geometry reader or ScrollView Reader);
+1. Center card when tapped (Geometry reader or ScrollView Reader) [Added ✅];
 2. Summon transactions according to card in center position;
 3. Allow transaction card to be slidable to dismiss;
 4. Dark Mode

+## 🦟 Bugs
+1. When removing scrollview and summoning bottom card, it will clip the shape and not display data;